National Memorial of the Republic of Belarus: The memorial

 The memorial was inaugurated on 5 July 1969.
 It was designed and created by the architects Yuri Gradow, Leonid Lewin, Walentin Sankowitsch and the sculptor Sergej Selichanow.
 The opening began with a mourning ceremony in Minsk.
 Delegations from Russia, Ukraine, Georgia, Moldova and other republics of the Soviet Union, from the then twin cities and other foreign guests took part in the ceremony and the trip to Khatyn.
 This village represents the many destroyed villages in Belarus.
 The survivor Kaminskij also spoke at the opening ceremony.

 The renovation and reconstruction of the State Memorial "Khatyn" was completed in July 2004, on the occasion of the 60th anniversary of the "Liberation of Belarus from the German-Fascist Conquerors" in Khatyn, which was commemorated in the presence of the Presidents of Belarus, Aljaksandr Lukashenka, Russia, Vladimir Putin, and Ukraine, Leonid Kuchma.
 In July 2004, a photographic exposition was inaugurated at the memorial, commemorating Khatyn, Maly Trostenez and the Ozarichi concentration camp as another example.

 The memorial contains many symbols, the three most important of which are probably the memories of Khatyn, the cemetery of the burnt villages and the trees of the rebuilt villages.

 Furthermore, the "eternal flame" burns in a large black granite stone block on which three birches grow.

-This symbolizes the fact that about a quarter of all Belorussian inhabitants died in the Second World War.
+This symbolizes the fact that about a quarter of all Belarusian inhabitants died in the Second World War.